Dissenters' March: Official reaction and media coverage

-Dispersing of demonstrators, teenager is carrying sign Berezovsky, we are with you!.
-Organizers of the rally have considered that this slogan was a provocation carried out by pro-government youth organizations.

 Valentina Matviyenko called the protesters "guest stars from Moscow" and "youths of extremist persuasion", accusing them of stirring turmoil ahead of the legislative elections, venting their discontent with the city's perceived dynamic development, and receiving financial support from dubious sources, such as imprisoned Mikhail Khodorkovsky and emigrated Boris Berezovsky.

 Since February 27, 2007 the official website of Dissenters' March has been DDoS-attacked several times.

 According to Garry Kasparov, the major informational resource of the March was the radio station "Echo of St. Petersburg", which informed people in a timely manner on the progress of the march.

 The march was covered on BBC, CNN and EuroNews.
 On Russian television the event was most fully described on national channel Ren-TV.
 The pictures showed violent clashes of OMON with protesters.

 Gazprom Media-owned NTV gave only a brief account of the event (Photo), and in a special report about strategies of contention of the major parties prior to elections mentioned the March as a minor political event (Video).

 Channel One described the rally as "a clash with police, provoked by hooligans".